robwa10/react-calculator/src/documentation/REACT.md

 #### Methods
 `buttonClick(button)`
-Uses a switch statement to validate which value was passed when onClick is called by button.
+Uses a switch statement to validate which value was passed when onClick is called by `<Button />`.

 |Case|Invokes|
 |----|-------|